dylangmiles/docker-file-backup/README.md

-# docker-mariadb-backup
+# docker-file-backup

-This container can be used to periodically backup MySQL, MariaDB, and MariaDB Galera cluster instances.
+This container can be used to periodically backup files or folders.

-Example usage which will backup the database every day at 03:00.
+Example usage which will backup the source file or folder every day at 03:00.
 You can check the last run with the integrated HTTP server on port 18080:

 ```bash
 docker run -d \